barkerest/hidapi/README.md

 This will take the appropriate action on your OS to make the USB device available for use.
 On linux, it will also add convenient symlinks to the /dev filesystem.
 For instance, the above setup could give you something like `/dev/hidapi/pico-lcd-graphic@1-4` that points to the correct USB device.
-The library doesn't use them, but the presence of the links in the`/dev/hidapi` directory would be a clear indicator that the device has been recognizes and configured.
+The library can use these links to open the device, and the presence of the links in the`/dev/hidapi` directory would be a clear indicator that the device has been recognized and configured.

 ## Contributing